avlidienbrunn/archivealchemist/README.md

 ./archive-alchemist.py -f polyglot.gif add payload.txt --content "hello there"
 ./archive-alchemist.py -f polyglot.gif polyglot --content "GIF89aI am totally a GIF file"
 ```

-## Security Considerations

-This tool is designed for security research and vulnerability testing.
-Using it against systems without explicit permission is illegal and unethical.